Sebastian-GA/verilog-basics/simple_io/README.md

 ## Testbench results

-The simulation results are displayed in the following timing diagram, which shows how the inputs are copied to the outputs.
+The testbench results are displayed in the following timing diagram, which shows how the inputs are copied to the outputs.
 ![Testbench results](tb_results.png)